TherapyNottingham/TN2021/content/booking/index.md

 [You can browse, choose, and book from our available appointments here.](https://therapy-nottingham.selectandbook.com)
 {{% callout note %}}
 Please note that during the current building works at our new premises, some appointments will be at alternative locations.
-This will be noted on all available appointmets.
+This will be noted on all applicable available appointments.
 {{% /callout %}}

 ## For waiting list and general enquiries